sprayed pepper spray and told to go back to their country – Olympic champion from the United States spoke about a racist attack – InoTV

 The mayor of Petrozavodsk received a fracture as a result of an accident

-The mayor of Petrozvodsk, Vladimir Lyubarsky, said that he was hit by a car, as a result of which he received a fracture.
+The mayor of Petrozavodsk, Vladimir Lyubarsky, said that he was hit by a car, as a result of which he received a fracture.

 During the tests of the station “Luna-25” a malfunction was revealed